Taut foliations from knot diagrams: Introduction

+Note that when at least one surgery coefficient is $\infty$, the only rational homology spheres obtained by surgery on $\mathcal{B}$ are lens spaces or connected sums of lens spaces.
+A pictorial illustration of the statement of \Cref{thm: Borromean} is shown on the right side of \Cref{fig: B}.

-To the best of the author knowledge, Theorem \ref{thm: Borromean} is the first instance of the equivalence of the condition $(1)$ and $(2)$ of the $L$-space conjecture for all surgeries on an hyperbolic link with more than two components.
+To the best of the author's knowledge, \Cref{thm: Borromean} provides the first instance of the equivalence between conditions $(2)$ and $(3)$ of the $L$-space conjecture for all surgeries on a hyperbolic link with more than two components.
+We remark that the Borromean rings is a fibered link, but we will not make use of this property.